assafBam/affordane-RL/README.md

-# Reinforcement Learning for Ball Striking in a Golf-like Setting
+# Reinforcement Learning for Ball Striking in a Golf-like Setting, Instructed by Assistant Professor Sarah Keren

 This repository contains the code and resources for a research project focused on reinforcement learning (RL) in the context of ball striking, akin to golf.
 The project aims to teach a robot to strike a stationary ball with the optimal velocity and angle, allowing it to roll to a specified target point.
 The work is inspired by real-world robotics applications and utilizes a Gazebo-based simulation environment.

+This project was conducted as part of our bachelor's degree program in Computer Science at the Technion - Israel Institute of Technology, in collaboration with the CLAIR laboratory (Collaborative Robotics & Artificial Intelligence Lab, [clair.cs.technion.ac.il](https://clair.cs.technion.ac.il/)).
+It was made possible with the invaluable guidance and support of Assistant Professor Sarah Keren.
+Her expertise and mentorship played a pivotal role in the successful execution of this research.

 ## Project Overview